pwittrock/kubebuilder-workshop-prereqs/README.md

 Either:

-- Clone the prereq project
+- Clone this project (which has already been setup for you)
   - requires [git](https://git-scm.com/downloads)
   - make sure your `GOPATH` is configured to something (e.g. `$HOME/go`)
   - `mkdir -p $GOPATH/src/github.com/pwittrock/`